jlangch/venice/doc/readme/ipc.md

 Publish a message to a topic.
 All clients that have subscribed to a topic will receive the messages on the topic.
 After subscribing to a topic the client turns into subscription mode and listens for messages.
-To unsubscribe just close the IPC client.
+To unsubscribe call `(ipc/unsubscribe client topic)` or just close the IPC client.

 **Synchronous publish**